 In no way, shape or form does this alter the color, feel, or flammability of the fabric.
 It is only designed to protect your surface from water and add resistance to stains.

 Just as the liquid does not alter the fabric’s color or feel, it does not affect the breathability.
-After it is applied and repelling water, you will not notice the difference in weight.
+After it is applied, you will not notice the difference in weight.

-On clothes, specifically, it can wear out quickly
+It can wear out quickly on clothing items

-Here is the bonus previously alluded to.
-Not only can you go with a 22-ounce version, for a heck of a deal, but you can also jump to a 128-ounce version.
+Not only can you go with a 22-ounce version for a heck of a deal, but you can also jump to a 128-ounce version.
 If you plan on using it for extended uses, this is a great option.

-As great as this best tent waterproofing spray is, it would be wrong to withhold some issues that may concern you.
-If you can look past the shady valve and lack of long-lasting nature on clothing, everything else speaks for itself.
+As great as this waterproofing spray is, it still has some cons.
+If you can look past the low-quality valve and lack of long-lasting effect on clothing, everything else works pretty great.

 Keeps the smell to a minimal

-It works very well but does not seem seals
+It works very well but does not seal seems

-In times where you know, you will need more than just 10-15 ounces of solution, the one-gallon amount from CRC water repellent spray comes in handy.
-While it is not just the size that is impressive with their MarkKate Waterproofer, having 128 ounces as compared to 10.5 is a huge bonus.Read more
+In times where you know you will need more than just 10-15 ounces of solution, the one-gallon amount from CRC Marykate water repellent spray comes in handy.
+While it is not just the size that is impressive, still, having 128 ounces as compared to 10.5 is a huge bonus.Read more

 This premium grade heavy-duty water repellent solution not only restores the water repellency of fabrics, but it also is designed to assist in preventing rot and mildew from forming on any applied surfaces.

-There really is not too much to gripe about this waterproofing spray for clothes, outside of it not working properly to seem seals, and this is a great direction to look at.
+There really is not too much to gripe about this waterproofing spray for clothes, outside of it not working properly to seem seals.
 The one-gallon size option, on the other hand, is either going to be a huge bonus or an unnecessary amount.